sofiabarragan/website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a first-year PhD student at the University of Washington's [Department of Biostatistics](https://www.biostat.washington.edu/).
-This year I will be developing intersectionally-fair machine learning methods to minimize racial disparities in suicide risk modeling under [Dr. Coley](https://www.biostat.washington.edu/people/r-coley).
+I'm a PhD student at the University of Washington's [Department of Biostatistics](https://www.biostat.washington.edu/).
+Broadly, my research aims to integrate rigorous Bayesian statistical methods with anti-racist theoretic frameworks to study the health of nonwhite, transgender, and HIV+ populations in the United States.
 I received a BA in Statistics from [Macalester College](https://www.macalester.edu/) in May 2022.

+Currently, I am researching and developing machine learning (ML) techniques that maximize model fairness and minimize differential misclassification by race in suicide risk prediction models under [Dr. Yates Coley](https://www.biostat.washington.edu/people/r-coley) and in collaboration with the Kaiser Permanente Washington Health Research Institute’s Biostatistics Division.
+Thus far, my work has primarily centered on developing, applying, and testing gradient-boosted machine learning models with re-sampling procedures to address model limitations caused by outcome imbalance.

 While at Macalester, I had the pleasure of working with the University of Minnesota's fabulous Division of Epidemiology and Clinical Research on multiple projects concerning the epidemiology of pediatric cancer.
 Broadly, I worked on the application of admixture mapping, gene expression analysis, and survival modeling to study racial and sex-based disparities in pediatric cancer incidence and outcome.

-In the longterm, I will be studying Bayesian methods to address missing data and sample size limitations in the context of urban health studies on transgender, HIV+, and nonwhite communities.
 Outside of research, I love making digital art, drinking monster, making spotify playlists, and reading critical theory.
 My greatest passion, however, is being silly and having fun :)